Part 1: Photo Foundations

-After each session ends, you'll spend 1-2 hours having fun with your camera and shooting photos to share with the group in the next day’s session.
+After each session ends, you'll spend 1-2 hours having fun with your camera and shooting photos to share with the group in the next session.

 You'll be uploading your photos to a Google Drive folder with your name on it, which will be provided to you by your Camp Leader on Day 1.
-Make sure to upload your final photos at least 6 hours before the start of the next day’s Zoom session so we have time to take a peek.
+Make sure to upload your final photos at least 6 hours before the start of the next Zoom session so we have time to take a peek.

 This Camp is all about learning how to use real cameras which are able to do so much more than your smartphone (sorry, smartphone photography will not be included in this course!), so please make sure you bring a functional digital camera (DSLR or Mirrorless) to Camp.
 You’ll also need a memory card for your camera and a way to transfer images from your camera to a computer or mobile device.

-Day 1: Why Photography?
+Week 1: Why Photography?

 What we’ll do: Many of the best moments in life are captured through photos.
 Let’s take a look at a brief history of photography and its importance in the world.
 Then we’ll share what we love about photos and what it takes to be a great photographer.

-Today’s Challenge: Take 20-30 photos of something you feel a close connection to.
+This week’s challenge: Take 20-30 photos of something you feel a close connection to.
 Anything from a pet, family member, personal possession, etc. Choose 1-2 of your favourite shots and upload them to your folder to share in tomorrow’s session.

-Day 2: Freezing Time
+Week 2: Freezing Time

-What we’ll do: Let’s start by sharing and discussing Camper photos from yesterday’s challenge!
+What we’ll do: Let’s start by sharing and discussing Camper photos from last week's challenge!
 Then we’ll show you how cameras can basically give you superpowers, like the ability to freeze time and see things others can’t.
 We’ll explore the shutter priority settings on your camera and other settings that will make your photos look superhuman.

-Today’s Challenge: Find some fast-moving subjects (like a runner, skateboarder, etc.) and take at least 30 photos of your subject using the techniques you learned in your session.
+This week’s challenge: Find some fast-moving subjects (like a runner, skateboarder, etc.) and take at least 30 photos of your subject using the techniques you learned in your session.
 Then upload your two favourite photos of subjects frozen in time.